The Land & then Building on it

 photo - Apartment Home Living

-The De-Converting Era by 2017
+The De-Converting Era

 According to Crain Chicago developers much like Golub Capital-middle market lenders have been scouting the Chicago market for opportunities to turn condo buildings back into rentals, reversing the condo conversion trend that dominated the city in the 1970's and 1980's.
-Amid high condo prices back then, developers could buy whole apartment buildings and sell them for a profit individually as condos.
+Back then, developers could buy entire apartment buildings and sell them for a profit individually as condos.
 “Big-time players are looking at prices and saying, 'I think we could buy this building lock, stock and barrel and make money by running it as an apartment building,'” says Chicago attorney David Sugar, a partner at Arnstein & Lehr- chairman of the firm's condo law group.
 “Hopefully, condo boards will figure out that they can make 50% more selling to these apartment idiots chasing a bubble,” says David Ruttenberg, principal at Marc Realty Residential, a Chicago-based apartment landlord.
+“Hopefully, I'm the fool they call.”

 420 W Belmont Avenue